GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/206683317-2196fa13-1254-41f2-be7b-d39e41c2b2a7.png)

-(Step.3) After creating the virtual environment, you need to activate it. <b><i>We need to activate the virtual environment every time you will work on the project!</i></b>.
+(Step.3) After creating the virtual environment, you need to activate it. ***We need to activate the virtual environment every time you will work on the project!***.
 This can be achieved by using the following command:

 * ``` $ source virtualenv_name/bin/activate ``` - [For Mac]
 * ``` $ source virtualenv_name/Scripts/activate ``` - [For Windows]  (as in my example below):

 ![image](https://user-images.githubusercontent.com/72948843/206683769-54c80217-96c4-4d4c-878e-6175549c2050.png)

-<b>Don't forget to addd the env to your .gitignore file</b> if added correctly the file and its content's font shall be shaded a darker grey.
+<b>Don't forget to add the env to your .gitignore file</b> if added correctly the file and its content's font shall be shaded a darker grey.

 ![image](https://user-images.githubusercontent.com/72948843/206684102-43b777c5-b193-451a-9c34-9336dbd42ace.png)